-In Grof's Beyond the Brain (1993, p.
-380 of Russian edition), in fact, there is a picture presenting the image of archetypical Lao-tzu-the baby-sage, an infant with grey hair.
-The picture was made by a participant in a psychedelic session and is concerned with the experience of BPM 1.
-In the picture we can see a baby sitting with crossed legs on a lotus flower.
-The baby has long grey hair and has an umbilical cord conjoined with the unseen body of its mother.
-Grof says: "Identification with the foetus in the period of the peaceful prenatal development has, as a rule, divine qualities.
-The picture demonstrates obtaining, during a high dose LSD-session, an intuitive insight into the connection between the embryonic bliss and the nature of the Buddha" (Grof, 1993, p.
-380; reverse translation from Russian).
-Here we once again meet with the exceptionally important problem about the correlation between perinatal and transpersonal or "mystical" experience.
-The problem is: is it possible to reduce mystical experience of transcendence to prenatal or perinatal experience and to recollections about it?
-At the present time, we cannot resolve this problem conclusively.
-Therefore, below I shall try only to suggest some hypotheses which remain to be verified in the course of future transpersonal research.
+In Grof's Beyond the Brain (1993, p.380 of Russian edition), in fact, there is a picture presenting the image of archetypical Lao-tar-the baby-sage, an infant with gray hair.
+The picture was made by a participant in a psychedelic session and is concerned with the experience of BPM I. In the picture we can see a baby sitting with crossed legs on a lotus flower.
+The baby has long gray hair and has an umbilical cord conjoined with the unseen body of its mother.
+Grof says: "Ident ification with the fetus in the period of the peaceful prenatal development has, as a rule, divine qualities.
+The picture de monstrates obtaining, during a high dose LSD-session, an intuitive insight into the connection between the embryonic bliss and the nature of the Buddha" (Grof, 1993, p.380; reverse translation from Russian).
+Here we once again meet with the exceptionally important question of the correlation between perinatal and transpersonal or "mystical" experience.
+The question is: Is it possible to reduce the mystical experience of transcendence to prenatal or perinatal experience and to recollections about it?
+At the present time, we cannot resolve this question conclusively.
+Therefore, below I shall suggest some hypotheses which remain to be verified in the course of future transpersonal research.

-First of all, like Grof, I do not equate transpersonal (mystical, psychopractical) experience with recollections of a perinatal character; I think it is quite incorrect to reduce experience of the first kind to experience of the second kind.
-Secondly, it is well known that perinatal recollections of the adult are principally different from the amorphous and rather simple experience of the foetus.
+First of all, unlike Grof I do not equate transpersonal (mystical, psychopractical) experience with recollections of a perinatal character; I think it is quite incorrect to reduce experience of the first kind to experience of the second kind.
+Secondly, it is well known that perinatal recollections of the adult are principally different from the amorphous and rather simple experience of the fetus.
 The first kind of experience is much richer, broader, and varied.
 This type of experience is connected, as one can suppose, with much deeper levels of the unconscious representing the archetypical dimension of the mind.
-Probably these archetypical patterns and gestalts are something like a priori forms of the repetitive experience of the perinatal states-as in Kant's philosophy, time and space are a priori forms of sensual intuition which determine our form of vision of the transcendent to these forms-reality as it is.
-Briefly speaking, our profound archetypical levels of unconscious may be the source of patterns forming the experience of the perinatal states by adults.
+Probably these archetypical patterns and gestalts are something like a priori forms of the repetitive experience of the perinatal state-as in Kant's philosophy, time and space are a priori forms of sensual intuition which determine our form of vision of the transcendent to these forms-reality as it is.
+Briefly speaking, our profound archetypical levels of the unconscious may be the source of patterns forming the experience of the perinatal states by adults.
 And those archetypical patterns, in turn, are akin to some kinds of mystical vision.